This post is part of the series 'Roslyn Analyzers'. Be sure to check out the rest of the blog posts of the series!

 #Get the accessible types by metadata name

 When multiple assemblies define the same type, GetTypeByMetadataName returns null.
-In this case, you may want to get the only accessible type.
-Here's an extension method to get the type by metadata name:
+In that case, you may want to resolve the most accessible type.
+Here is an extension method to do that:

 C#